wavesplatform/docs.wavesplatform/docs/en/blockchain/binary-format/transaction-binary-format/readme.md

 Transactions are stored on the blockchain in a binary format (byte representation).
 [Node extensions](/en/waves-node/extensions) such as [gRPC server](/en/waves-node/extensions/grpc-server) can work directly with data in binary format.

-The transaction signature and ID are also formed on the basis of the binary format, namely bytes of the body of the transaction: all fields, except for the ID and proofs (or ID and signature, depending on the version of the transaction).
-The guideline for generating a signature and ID are described in the [Cryptographic practical details](en/blockchain/waves-protocol/cryptographic-practical-details#signing) article.
+The transaction signature and ID are also formed on the basis of the binary format, namely bytes of the body of the transaction: all fields, except for the ID and the proofs (or the ID and the signature, depending on the version of the transaction).
+The guideline for generating a signature and ID is given in the [Cryptographic practical details](en/blockchain/waves-protocol/cryptographic-practical-details#signing) article.

 All strings are UTF-8 encoded.

 ### Protobuf

-A **transaction binary format** is byte representation of a set of fields of a [transaction](/en/blockchain/transaction) of one type or another.
-When binary format is modified, its version changes.
-Recent versions of binary transactions' formats are implemented basing on [Protobuf](https://ru.wikipedia.org/wiki/Protocol_Buffers)-schemes.
-Their use greatly simplify the development of client libraries for working with the Waves blockchain.

-> The binary transaction formats based on protobuf become available after activating the functionality "VRF and Protobuf (No. 15)".

-Binary format of lasest versions of transactions is defined in [transaction.proto](https://github.com/wavesplatform/protobuf-schemas/blob/master/proto/waves/transaction.proto).
+Binary format of the latest versions of transactions is defined in [transaction.proto](https://github.com/wavesplatform/protobuf-schemas/blob/master/proto/waves/transaction.proto).
 Protobuf facilitates the development of client libraries for the Waves blockchain, as it avoids serialization errors and streamlines the creation of a correctly signed transaction.

 How to generate a transacton signature using Protobuf:

-1. Download the [Protocol Buffers package](https://github.com/protocolbuffers/protobuf/releases/) for youк programming language.
+1. Download the [Protocol Buffers package](https://github.com/protocolbuffers/protobuf/releases/) for your programming language.
 Generate the `Transaction` class on the basis of `transaction.proto`.
 2. Fill in the transaction fields.

    :warning: Please note:
-   * Asset IDs should be specified in binary format.
+   * Asset IDs should be specified in the binary format.
-   * Adresses should be specified in shortened binary format (without the first two and last four bytes).
+   * Adresses should be specified in the shortened binary format (without the first two and the last four bytes).
 See the [Address binary format](/en/blockchain/binary-format/address-binary-format) article.

 3. Serialize the transaction object to get transaction body bytes.

-   Detailed instructions for various programming languages are provided in the [Protocol Buffers Tutorials](https://developers.google.com/protocol-buffers/docs/tutorials).
+   Detailed instructions for various programming languages are provided in [Protocol Buffers Tutorials](https://developers.google.com/protocol-buffers/docs/tutorials).

 4. Generate the signature for the transaction body bytes with the [Curve25519](https://en.wikipedia.org/wiki/Curve25519) function using sender private key bytes.